-Farmer's Markets: Our own Broadway Farmer's Market is open every Sunday, 11am - 3pm, May 11th - November 23rd, behind the Broadway Bank of America at 10th Ave.
-E. and E. Thomas St. For other Seattle neighborhood farmer's markets, visit the Pike Place Market, Neighborhood Farmer's Market Alliance and Seattle's European-Style Markets.
+Farmer's Markets: Our own Broadway Farmer's Market is open every Sunday, 11am - 3pm, year-round!
+It's located on Broadway, between Pine and Olive.
+For other Seattle neighborhood farmer's markets, visit the Neighborhood Farmer's Market Alliance and Seattle's European-Style Markets.

-Locally-owned Groceries: Madison Market is a community-owned co-op serving our neighborhood for 30 years.
+Locally-owned Groceries: Central Coop (formerly Madison Market) is a community-owned co-op serving our neighborhood for 30 years.